Archaeological Museum of Milos

-The Archaeological Museum of Milos is a museum, in Plaka, Milos on Milos, in Greece.
+The Archaeological Museum of Milos is a museum in Plaka on the island of Milos, in Greece.
 Its collections include exhibits dating from the late Neolithic to the Byzantine period.
 The unique is collection of ancient Cycladic art, especially numerous findings from Phylakopi on Milos, from early Bronze Age to the late Bronze Age.
-The best pieces from Phylakopi are in the Ashmolean Museum (Oxford), in the British Museum and in the National Museum of Athens and elsewhere around the world.
+The best pieces from Phylakopi are in the Ashmolean Museum (Oxford), British Museum, National Museum of Athens, and elsewhere around the world.

 The museum is housed since 1985 in a neo-classical building dating from 1870 on the main square in Plaka.
 In the porch of the building and on the courtyard is lapidary with torsos from the late antiquity.

 Room 1

 The first room hosts large pottery vessels since the late Bronze Age to the Greek archaic period, a modern copy of the statue of Venus de Milo and a collection of obsidian tools from Neolithic to early Bronze Age.